-

 Prerequisites:

-- In week 3 of the semester, there will be a weekend training event.
-Attendance at this training event is compulsory for any student registered for PI2105.
+• In weeks 3 and 4 of the semester, there will be a Saturday training event.
+Attendance at these training events is compulsory for any student registered for PI2105.

 Teaching and learning methods: This course is taught through a mixture of lectures and seminar-based learning.